zilliztech/milvus-backup/README.md

-# milvus-backup
+# Milvus-backup

-## Introduction
-milvus-backup is the tool to backup and recovery milvus data.
-It can use as a command line tool or a API server.
+Milvus-backup is a tool to backup and recovery Milvus data.
+It can be used as a command line or an API server.

-milvus-backup needs to visit Milvus proxy and minio cluster.
-Currently, milvus-backup get these configs by reading `milvus.yaml` file.
-Same behaviour like Milvus.
+Milvus-backup needs to visit Milvus proxy and minio cluster.
+Currently, Milvus-backup get these configs by reading `milvus.yaml` file.
+Same behaviour as Milvus.
 A default `milvus.yaml` is in `milvus-backup/configs/`.
 You can replace it with the config of your cluster.
-Both command line and REST API server needs it.
+Both command line and REST API server need it.

+Milvus-backup has no large impact on Milvus.
+Milvus cluster can work as usual during backup.

-### Interfaces
+# Interfaces

-#### Create
+## Create
 Create a backup for the cluster.
-All the segment data will copy to a backup directory(in the same minio cluster/bucket of the cluster).
+Data of selected collections will be copied to a backup directory(in the same minio cluster/bucket of the cluster).
 The path tree of backups is like:
 ```
 /backup/my_backup_0